-Having a remote customer service team offers many advantages to your organization, especially at this current time.
+Having a remote customer service team offers many advantages to your organization, especially now.

 With the Covid-19 pandemic keeping many workers at home, the ability to successfully manage a remote customer service team has never been more crucial.

 And, as Deloitte’s 2019 Global Contact Center Survey revealed, more and more companies are choosing to utilize remote working.
 Over the next two years, the number of companies with a remote presence will increase from 34% to 56%.